stacks-network/stacks/README.md

 ## Project Links

-Below are some repositories and tools that are needed to register, resolve, view, and authenticate names in a decentralized way:
+Below are some repositories and tools that are needed to register, resolve, and authenticate names in a decentralized way:

 - [Blockstack-server](https://github.com/blockstack/blockstack-server), which is used for registering names on the Bitcoin blockchain.
 Blockstack-server handles the core functionality of decentralized DNS for blockchain applications and has an external storage system built-in for storing data records off-chain.
 - [Blockstore-client](https://github.com/blockstack/blockstore-client), which provides an interface for interacting with the Blockstack server and to perform decentralized DNS operations.